Shawny Binladen and the rise of sample drill

 Less than three years later, he's damn near run out of material.
 "N***** done sampled everybody in the game, bro," Shawny declares proudly.
 "LL Cool J, A$AP Rocky, Gunna, Post Malone, Eem, Yeat" — to name a few.
 "And that was the flip on it," his close friend and collaborator Four50 grins, "When everybody started going back, we like, 'We sampled a n**** that dropped this year!
 How bout that?'"
 After Yeat dropped, "I already had the sample out a few weeks later," Shawny recalls, "N***** like, 'Nah, you crazy!'"

 For the love of sampling, Shawny walks a treacherous edge — the latest iteration of a battle that hip-hop has fought for decades.
 Even as the digital age transforms the way that music is both produced and consumed, the American legal system remains so culturally incompetent that an act of reverence is legally misconstrued as theft.
-SB has made hundreds of thousands of dollars on TuneCore; ensuring his music isn't removed thus becomes a matter of livelihood.
+SB makes money uploading through independent digital distributors; ensuring his music isn't removed thus becomes a matter of livelihood.
 Through trial and error, he's found a careful equilibrium, relying on producers to obscure samples just enough to evade A.I. detection while still being identifiable to a careful listener.
 Though informed by a bleak reality, SB still manages to transform this intricate balance into a stylistic strength: His samples to outline the shape of a memory but don't transport the listener completely, allowing a feeling from the past to seep into the present.

 I met up with Shawny in his usual haunt: at the studio with Four50, Big Yaya and Big GLTAOW.
 All are members of the Queens-born rap collective Yellow Tape Boys (YTB).
 Within a few minutes, it's clear these bonds span the better part of a decade.
 Answers pour out in chorus, sentences are split down the middle, and sheer breadth of shared experiences engenders a rich lore.
 The time Big Yaya tripped over a barricade and took a full minute to regain his balance ("That n**** was tripping for mad long!") becomes a traditional campfire tale told around an ashtray in the middle of the studio.